A structural map of what organises you beneath adaptation

 Best suited if:

-you want orientation without dialogue
+- you want structural orientation without dialogue

-you are comfortable integrating insight independently
+- you are comfortable integrating insight independently

-you are not currently in an intense reorganisation phase
+- you are not currently in an intense reorganisation phase

 Price: